citp/privacy-policy-historical/a/an/ano/anotherquiz.com.md

-> *The following text is extracted and transformed from the anotherquiz.com privacy policy that was archived on 2014-12-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141225075709id_/http%3A//anotherquiz.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the anotherquiz.com privacy policy that was archived on 2015-06-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150612085904id_/http%3A//anotherquiz.com/privacy) for the most accurate reproduction.*

-# Anotherquiz - #1 Quiz Website
+# AnotherQuiz

 ## Privacy Policy